 CHWP recommends that participating providers follow the preventive guidelines adopted from the United States Preventive Services Task Force (USPSTF), Centers for Disease Control and Prevention (CDC), the American College of Obstetricians and Gynecologists (ACOG), the American Cancer Society (ACS), and the American Academy of Family Physicians (AAFP) in the treatment of adult, senior, prenatal, and postpartum members.
 The guidelines of American Academy of Pediatrics (AAP) and the Advisory Committee for Immunization Practices (ACIP) are recommended for the preventive care and treatment of infants, children and adolescents.
 A member’s medical history and physical examination may indicate that further medical tests are needed.
 As always, the judgment of the treating physician is the final determinant of member care.

-Health Net provides electronic and web-based care gap reports to providers to help identify children who need a lead test.
+CHWP provides electronic and web-based care gap reports to providers to help identify children who need a lead test.
 Reach out to your provider representative for information on how to obtain or review these reports.
-More information on DHCS’ childhood blood lead screening requirements, including provider reporting and documentation, and exceptions to conducting lead screening, can be found on the provider portal under the Quality Improvement Program section
+More information on DHCS’ childhood blood lead screening requirements, including provider reporting and documentation, and exceptions to conducting lead screening, can be found on the provider portal under the Quality Improvement Program section.

-New Medi-Cal members must receive an initial health assessment (IHA), which includes an age-appropriate history, preventive care services, physical examination and Individual Health Education Behavioral Assessment (IHEBA) within 120 days after the date of enrollment.
+New Medi-Cal members must receive an initial health appointment (IHA), which includes an age-appropriate history, preventive care services and physical examination within 120 days after the date of enrollment.
 In addition to assessing the member’s health, this should be used to determine health practices, values, behaviors, knowledge, attitudes, cultural practices, beliefs, literacy levels, and health education needs.

 CHWP has established access and availability standards, which are reviewed and revised annually as needed.
 The standards strive to ensure compliance with all applicable state, federal, regulatory, and accreditation requirements.
 They also help ensure members have a comprehensive provider network and timely access to care.